 Spastic paraplegia type 3A is inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
 In approximately 95 percent of cases, an affected person inherits the mutation from one affected parent.

-Craig Blackstone is a Neurologist in Boston, Massachusetts.
-Blackstone has been practicing medicine for over 29 years and is rated as a Distinguished expert by MediFind in the treatment of Spastic Paraplegia Type 3A.
-He is also highly rated in 9 other conditions, according to our data.
-His top areas of expertise are Spastic Paraplegia Type 7, Spastic Paraplegia Type 2, Paraplegia, and Spasticity.
+Keith Van Haren is a Pediatric Neurologist and a Neurologist in Stanford, California.
+Dr. Van Haren and is rated as an Experienced provider by MediFind in the treatment of Spastic Paraplegia Type 3A.
+His top areas of expertise are Spastic Paraplegia Type 11, Spastic Paraplegia Type 7, Spastic Paraplegia Type 3A, and Spastic Paraplegia-Epilepsy-Intellectual Disability Syndrome.